milan102/PHP-Mail-Notifier/README.md

 # PHP-Mail-Notifier

-This program sends emails/texts to a receiving address when a specified item is located on a web page's HTML code.
+This program sends emails/texts, using Google's SMTP server, to a receiving address when a specified item is located on a web page's HTML code.
 Great for being notified about a specific change on a page that regularly updates.
 Get instant updates through your phone by setting the receiving email address to your phone's SMS email.

 ## Instructions: